Level 5 - Buckets: What to Do

 The trails are saturated and there are rivers flowing down the streets of Squamish.
 It's not the water you need to worry about it's the mud, your pant legs will become filthy the mudguard on your bike will bend from the pressure.
 The best thing to do is embrace it, this is what washing machines were made for.

 Waders and raincoats are the perfect uniform for today.
 Stay close to the shore and take pleasure plunging your feet deep into the mud.
-You can head out on your own or book a guided fishing trip with Trout Country Fishing Guides or Valley Fishing Guides.
+You can head out on your own or book a guided fishing trip with one of our fantastic local guides.

 Forget the luxury of being dry and take a step on the wild side.
 Once the rain hits you there is nothing to lose; jump in puddles, get soaked and enjoy a romp in the woods saturated with fun.
 View a list of places to puddle jump here.